 Reliability Coordination Services Overview

 The North American Electric Reliability Corporation (NERC) requires every region, sub region, or interregional coordinating group to establish a Reliability Coordinator to provide the reliability assessment and emergency operations coordination for the Balancing Authorities and Transmission Operators within the regions and across the regional boundaries.
 The CAISO’s RC Services will include outage coordination and day-ahead operational planning, in addition to Real-Time monitoring for reliability.
-The CAISO RC Services will be conducted in accordance with applicable NERC reliability standards.
+The CAISO RC Services will be conducted in accordance with applicable NERC reliability standards and RC Operating Procedures adopted pursuant to Section 19.5 of the CAISO Tariff.

 The main functions of the CAISO RC are as follows: